CianHub/javascript-clock/README.md

-# javascript clock face
+# Javascript Clock

-Javascript is a simple web application that displays the time in real time on a javascript clock-face.
+Javascript Clock is a simple web application that displays the time in real time on a javascript clock-face.

 ### Design